Pacific Fleet (Russia): World War II

 During the Great Patriotic War (the Soviet World War II campaign against Germany from 1941 to 1945) the Pacific Fleet was in a permanent state of alert and ready for action, although the Soviets remained neutral with respect to the Empire of Japan, the only Axis power in the Pacific, even after Japan entered World War II.
-At the same time, the Soviets transferred a destroyer leader, three destroyers, and five submarines from the Pacific Fleet to the Northern Fleet.
+At the same time, the Soviets transferred a destroyer leader, two destroyers, and six submarines from the Pacific Fleet to the Northern Fleet.
 More than 140,000 sailors from the Pacific Fleet were incorporated in the rifle brigades and other units on the Soviet front against Germans in Europe.
-By August 1945, the Pacific Fleet consisted of two cruisers, one destroyer leader, ten destroyers, two torpedo boats, 19 patrol boats, 78 submarines, ten minelayers, 52 minesweepers, 49 "MO" anti-submarine boats (MO stands for Малый Охотник, or "little hunter"), 204 motor torpedo boats and 1459 war planes.
+In August 1945, the Pacific fleet consisted of two cruisers, one destroyer leader, 12 destroyers, 19 escorts, 78 submarines, 10 minelayers, 52 minesweepers, 49 submarine chasers, 204 PT boats, 19 landing ships, and 1,549 aircraft.
+In addition, the Amur Flotilla had about 200 ships and 70 aircraft.

-During the Soviet–Japanese War of 1945, the Pacific Fleet participated in the removal of the Empire of Japan from Northern Korea (a part of the Manchurian Operation of 1945), in the Invasion of South Sakhalin and the Kuril Islands Landing Operation the same year.
+During the Soviet–Japanese War of 1945, the Pacific Fleet participated in operations against Japanese forces in northern Korea which constituted an element of the Soviet Union's Manchurian Operation of 1945.
+At the Potsdam Conference in July 1945, the Soviets added Russian control over the Kuril Islands to their aims as part of entering the war against Japan.
+As a result, in August 1945 Soviet naval and ground forces invaded both the Kuril Ilands and southern Sakhalin.
+The Soviet Union then subsequently annexed these territories.

 Thousands of sailors and officers were awarded orders and medals for outstanding military service; more than fifty men received the title Hero of the Soviet Union.
 Eighteen ships and fleet units received the title of the Soviet Guards, and sixteen were awarded the Order of the Red Banner.